aarons/obsidian-simple-note-chat/README.md

 **Initiate Chat**

 Configuration Options:
-- the phrase to use to initiate a chat, default: cc
+- The phrase to use to initiate a chat, default: cc
-- optional keyboard shortcut to initiate chat (shift-control-c for example)
+- Optional keyboard shortcut to initiate chat (shift-control-c for example)

 **Scroll Viewport**